Creamy Pan Seared Pork Chops with Asparagus

 Creamy Pan Seared Pork Chops is such an easy weeknight dinner!
 Juicy boneless pork chops are seared over high heat to get that irresistible crust.
 Sautéed mushrooms and asparagus in a creamy pan sauce bring it all together.
-Dinner is done in about 30 minutes!
+Dinner is done in 30 minutes!
+Originally published March 5, 2020.

 My newborn’s social security card came in the mail, and I promptly signed it.
 There is an instruction at the top that says, “Adults: sign this card in ink immediately.”
 I was congratulating myself for being so obedient (I’m a born rule-follower) but then I kept reading.
 “Children: Do not sign this card until age 18.”
 I realized that I am not the adult this card was talking to.
 I should have left it blank.